Resident Evil Season 1 on Netflix: Everything We Know So Far - What's on Netflix

 How far in production is Resident Evil Season 1?

-Finally, over a year after learning about the Resident Evil series, we’ve got some new information courtesy of our friends at Redanian Intelligence.
+Finally, over a year after learning about the Resident Evil series, in February 2020 we’ve got some new information courtesy of our friends at Redanian Intelligence who are providing us with excellent roundups of news surrounding The Witcher.

 Production of the series is being handled by Constantin Germany, the studio that is responsible for the production of the Resident Evil movie franchise.
 Other titles Constantin are responsible for are;